V-yadav18/Alarm-Clock/README.md

-# Alarm Clock Project
+# Alarm Clock

-This Alarm Clock project is a simple web-based application that allows users to set and manage alarms using HTML, CSS, and JavaScript.
+This Alarm Clock project is a simple web-based application that allows users to set and manage alarms accordingly.

 ## Features